 - CloudWatch: View CloudWatch graphs to gauge the health of your resources.
 List CloudWatch alarms by status and time, and see what automated actions are configured for each alarm setting.

 - View detailed AWS service health status, including recent AWS service events and notifications.

 We regularly update the app with new features.
 Tell us what you need using the feedback link in the app’s menu.

 - Requires an existing AWS account.

-- For security reasons, we recommend that you secure your device with a passcode and that you follow an AWS best practice by creating and using an IAM user's credentials to log in.
-If you lose your device, an IAM account can be deactivated to prevent unauthorized access.
+- For security reasons, we recommend that you secure your device with a passcode and that you follow an AWS best practice by creating and using an IAM user's credentials to log in to the app.
+If you lose your device, an IAM user can be deactivated to prevent unauthorized access.
 Root accounts cannot be deactivated.

-- If you sign-in with an AWS Identity and Access Management (IAM) user account, you need to use either the account number or the account alias that was included in the email address from your administrator.
+- If you sign-in with an AWS Identity and Access Management (IAM) user, you need to use either the account number or the account alias that was included in the email address from your administrator.